 All cover panels are either the dimensions you specify or are made to match the full size of what they are covering, they can be made to overlap around a corner (so that one would bump into the back of the other), though you will need to specify when that is the case and how you would like them "wrapped".
 We will inquire where we suspect that may be the case (normally around peninsulas and islands.)

 When you receive a quote from us we will annotate each door and drawer front to correspond to the numbers assigned to the cabinets in your item list from IKEA.
 Please allow at least one to two business days before expecting a quote as our expert combs through every detail of every customers' project plans.
 We move fast but we don't like to rush the planning and measuring of something as important as your kitchen.
 "Measure twice, cut once!"

 We can send you your doors, drawer fronts, and other components unfinished, clear-coated, primed, or painted any color available from Sherwin Williams.
-Buying your doors from us unfinished will drastically improve how quickly we can send them out.
-Unfinished lead time is around 2-4 weeks and projects with finish work can be out 2-4 months.
+Choosing to order unfinished or engineered doors will drastically improve how quickly we can send your order out.
+Engineered door lead time is around 3-4 weeks, unfinished door lead time is 5-7 weeks, and projects with finish work can be out 2-4 months.
 All of this depends on how busy we are.
-You may pay extra (20%) to rush your UNFINISHED order in which case your lead time drops to five business days.
 Sometimes we are too busy to rush any orders, if this is the case we can usually work out some sort of deal over the phone at the time you place your order.
 All normal orders, finished and unfinished, are completed on a first-come-first-serve basis.